Skip to main content

 Berlin (Tempelhof)

-By June 26-27, the core of the heat had drifted over Germany.
-The June normal for Berlin Tempelhof is roughly 22°C to 23°C. During the event’s eastern peak, Berlin recorded temperatures in the high 30s, representing an anomaly of well over +15°C and setting new benchmarks for June heat in the German capital.
-Official DWD reporting may cite a different daily maximum than the EuroMeteo point series, because an official Tmax is not always identical to the highest hourly or sub-hourly value visible in a public observation feed.
+The June normal for Berlin-Tempelhof is 23.1°C. The EuroMeteo series reached 39.5°C on June 27, a difference of 16.4°C. Official DWD reporting may cite a different daily maximum because an official Tmax is not always identical to the highest hourly or sub-hourly value visible in a public observation feed.

 Dublin (Airport)